taolson/Admiran/doc/Compiler.md

 #### Parsing case expressions

-Miranda2 adds a limited form of case expression to the Miranda grammar, mainly to support directly coding the case expressions allowed by the STG machine semantics and for calling builtin functions.
+Admiran adds a limited form of case expression to the Miranda grammar, mainly to support directly coding the case expressions allowed by the STG machine semantics and for calling builtin functions.
 An example of such a case expression is: